The Arts of Dissent

 American Literature, American Learning

-Teaching assistant for graduate seminar taught by Cathy N. Davidson, spring 2016
+Graduate assistant for graduate seminar taught by Cathy N. Davidson, spring 2016

 Course website and Structuring Equality book project including my Afterword: “Orchestrating a Student Centered Classroom, a How-To Guide.”